core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -01 to -02 ## {#sec-01-02}

+* Clarified relation between security groups and application groups.

+* Considered also FETCH for requests over IP multicast.

+* More details on Observe re-registration.

+* More details on Proxy intermediaries.

+* More details on servers changing port number in the response.

+* Usage of the Uri-Host Option to indicate an application group.

+* Response suppression based on classes of error codes.

 ## Version -00 to -01 ## {#sec-00-01}

 * Clarifications on group memberships for the different group types.